Navy not looking for moral victories after keeping it close against No. 2 Cincinnati

 “I'm very, very proud of our team,” Navy cornerback Jamal Glenn said.
 “Proud of our defense, but that's not good enough.
 Coming into the game, we didn’t want any moral victories.
 We stress moral victories is not a thing.
 Yeah, they're the No. 2 team in the country, but we want to win games.”

-The Mids entered the game as 28-point underdogs but jumped out to a 7-0 lead off Tai Lavatai’s two-yard run and led 10-7 early in the second quarter off Bijan Nichols’s 33-yard field goal.
+The Midshipmen (1-6, 1-4 American Athletic Conference) entered the game as 28-point underdogs but jumped out to a 7-0 lead off Tai Lavatai’s two-yard run and led 10-7 early in the second quarter after Bijan Nichols’s 33-yard field goal.
 Cincinnati got on the board late in the first quarter with a 32-yard touchdown pass from Desmond Ridder to Josh Whyle.
-Navy did a good job controlling the clock in the first half as the Bearcats shot themselves in the foot with dropped passes, unnecessary penalties and Ridder’s third interception of the season.
+Navy did a good job controlling the clock in the first half as the Bearcats self-destructed with dropped passes, unnecessary penalties and Ridder’s third interception of the season.

 The Mids used a 15-play, clock-draining drive to move to the 25-yard line with under a minute left before halftime.
 Then Lavatai was dropped for a three-yard loss.
 Navy called a timeout with 25 seconds remaining, but Lavatai was sacked for a six-yard loss on the next snap.
-That left Nichols attempting a career-long 51-yard field goal, which was blocked and scooped up by Deshawn Pace.
-He retuned it 28 yards to the Navy 34-yard line and set up Alex Bales’s 52-yard field goal to take a 13-10 lead into halftime.
-That was a six-point swing in the span of 25 seconds and left the Midshipmen trailing for the first time.
+That left Nichols attempting what would have been a career-long 51-yard field goal, but the kick was blocked and scooped up by Deshawn Pace.
+He retuned it 28 yards to the Navy 34-yard line and set up Alex Bales’s 52-yard field goal that gave the Bearcats a 13-10 lead at halftime.
+That six-point swing left the Midshipmen trailing for the first time.

 “The six-point swing was huge,” Navy Coach Ken Niumatalolo said.
 “I thought, ‘You have got to be kidding.’
 Our only thing is do not take a sack, don’t take a sack.
 But somebody got in there so quickly they didn’t have a chance. … So for us, the worst-case scenario happened with that sack.